NormXU/NormXU/README.md

 - ~~Optical Character Recognition~~
 - ~~Object Detection~~

-PS: I recognize all these tasks can be regarded as path planning tasks.
+PS: I recognize all these tasks as path-planning tasks.
 (2023/12)

 ---